Categories

 • Due Diligence – This step involves checking sanctions lists, account history, and other information to make sure your customer’s customers aren’t involved in illegal activities.

-• Ongoing Monitoring – It is where you implement measures to come find illegal activities.
+• Ongoing Monitoring – It is where you implement measures to find illegal activities.
 Businesses have to take action to handle the task accordingly.

 How to Start Implementing KYCC?

 To begin KYCC, you’ll first need to ask your customers to provide a list of their customers.
-If they’re not comfortable sharing this information, or are hesitant to share it, you may have to teach your customers about the benefits of KYCC.
+If they’re not comfortable sharing this information or are hesitant to share it, you may have to teach your customers about the benefits of KYCC.

 When you have the information, you’ll have to collect all the necessary information to do KYC checks on these individuals.
 To be able to perform KYC checks, you’ll need to collect information and data from multiple sources.